Sweet & South, a guided Safari, adaptable to your preferences in the southern regions of Namibia.

 - Dinner, Bed & Breakfast

-The inhospitable shrubs of the Namib Desert also host the much sought-after Herero Chat, which we would like to track down for you.
-The Layard’s Warbler, also known as Layard’s Tit-babbler, swims through the dense foliage of the “Resin Tree” and with luck you might even find an Anthia cinctipennis 🙂
+The seemingly inhospitable scrublands of the Namib Desert harbour the highly sought-after Herero Chat, and we’ll make every effort to track it down for you.
+Amongst the dense foliage of the “Resin Tree,” you may encounter the Layard’s Warbler, also known as the Tit-babbler, and with a bit of luck, you might even spot an Anthia cinctipennis.

-On well laid out trails in the “back corners” of a private farm in the Erongo we know small bird paradises where we would like to track down the more difficult birds with you.
+On well-established trails tucked away in the remote corners of a private farm in the Erongo region, we’ve uncovered small bird paradises where we’d love to join you in seeking out some of the more elusive bird species.

 Day 9 & 10